Sidestep double brokering scams: A shipper’s 101

 First, scammers can easily create new MC numbers when they’re caught red-handed.
 Sifting out “the bad guys?”
 That can feel a lot like playing a never-ending game of Whack-a-Mole.

 Cleaning up the freight industry means preventing them from creating new authorities—and even putting those that present a high probability of criminal activity on a probation list.
 Of course, we recognize this isn’t easily done.
-There are tens of thousands of freight brokerages and tens of thousands of carriers registered with the FMCSA.
+There are tens of thousands of freight brokerages, plus tens of thousands of carriers registered with the Federal Motor Carrier Safety Administration (FMCSA).

 Second, crime syndicates are showing us that it’s not nearly hard enough to change USDOT records.
 They’re spoofing email addresses and phone numbers, conducting phishing attacks, and hacking systems so when you or your freight industry partner reaches out to verify a driver, they’re the ones taking the call.